codeintegrity-ai/mutahunter/README.md

 ## Overview

-If you don't know what mutation testing is, you must be living under a rock! 🪨
+Mutation testing is used by big tech companies like [Google](https://research.google/pubs/state-of-mutation-testing-at-google/) to ensure the robustness of their test suites.
+With Mutahunter, we aim to empower other companies and developers to use this powerful tool to enhance their test suites and improve software quality.

-Mutation testing is a way to verify how good your test cases are.
-It involves creating small changes, or "mutants," in the code and checking if the test cases can catch these changes.
-Line coverage only tells you how much of the code has been executed, not how well it's been tested.
-We all know line coverage is limited.
+To put it simply, mutation testing is a way to verify how good your test cases are.
+It involves creating small changes, or “mutants,” in the code and checking if the test cases can catch these changes.
+Line coverage only tells you how much of the code has been executed, not how well it’s been tested.

-Mutahunter leverages LLM models to inject context-aware faults into your codebase.
-As the first AI-based mutation testing tool, it surpasses traditional “dumb” AST-based methods.
-Mutahunter’s AI-driven approach provides full contextual understanding of the entire codebase, enabling it to identify and inject mutations that closely resemble real vulnerabilities.
+MutaHunter leverages LLM models to inject context-aware faults into your codebase.
+Unlike traditional rule-based methods, MutaHunter’s AI-driven approach provides a full contextual understanding of the entire codebase, enabling it to identify and inject mutations that closely resemble real bugs.
 This ensures comprehensive and effective testing, significantly enhancing software security and quality.

-Mutation testing is used by big tech companies like [Google](https://research.google/pubs/state-of-mutation-testing-at-google/) to ensure the robustness of their test suites.
-With Mutahunter, we want other companies and developers to use this powerful tool to enhance their test suites and improve software quality.

 Examples: